-This section provides the latest gas demand forecasts through to 2030/31.
+This section provides the latest gas demand forecasts through to 2031/32.
 More detailed information is provided in Appendix 2, which includes forecasts by load band for both peak and annual demand on a year-by-year basis.
 Our peak forecasts are now given as a range of anticipated gas demand in a low growth and a high growth scenario.

-In this year's forecasts, our high growth scenario continues to project significant increases in our peak demands over the next ten years.
-This is primarily influenced by electricity generation and CNG fuelling requirements having a significant impact at peak.
+In this year's forecasts, our growth scenario continues to project increases in our peak demands over the next ten years.
+This is primarily influenced by electricity generation and CNG fuelling requirements having an impact at peak.

-The 2021 peak demand forecast for the network is 481 GWh/d.
-We project that this will increase to 552 GWh/d by 2030/31 under our high growth scenario, which represents an 15% increase.
-The increase is attributed to the continued growth of domestics, power generation and CNG fuelling sites.
+The 2022 peak demand forecast for the network is 494 GWh/d.
+We project that this will increase to 538 GWh/d by 2031/32 under our growth scenario, which represents a 9% increase.
+The increase is attributed to the continued low-level growth of domestics, power generation and CNG fuelling sites.
 We have included:

-- loads that have accepted connection offers from us in 2020/21; - sites that have capacity via the electricity capacity register in 2024/25 (T-4).
+- loads that have accepted connection offers from us in 2022/23. - power generation sites that have capacity via the electricity capacity register in 2025/26 (T-4).

-For the years after 2025 and in our high growth forecast, we have assumed similar levels of flexible generation growth in all network areas based on the indications from the capacity market information.
-We are also estimating a projection in growth of CNG fuelling sites which has been indicated by site developers.
+For the years after 2025/26 and in our growth forecast, we have assumed low levels of flexible generation growth in all network areas based on the indications from the capacity market information.
+We are also including a projection in growth of CNG fuelling sites which has been indicated by site developers.
+Both of these areas of growth on our network are at lower levels when compared to last year's view.